-A Traditional Method for Inventory Control
+A Traditional Method for Small Business Inventory Control

 Simply stated, inventory control is the process of managing everything a business has in inventory.
 Many small businesses perform inventory operations using an Excel Spreadsheet.
 This method may suit a start-up company initially or suffice until such time the employee who created the formula moves on.
 But, today, we have software designed to do it better than our spreadsheets can.

 While common for new businesses to use this less costly option, it limits their ability to expand.
 Confining your operations management to spreadsheets will inevitably result in complications down the line.
 To prosper, a business must maintain a panoramic view of all its departments, how they intertwine and whether they are operating efficiently.
-SOS Inventory can offer any type of small business an affordable way to perform inventory control professionally, generate reports, predict future trends and plan for expansion when that time comes.
+SOS Inventory can offer any type of small business an affordable way how to do inventory control professionally, generate reports, predict future trends and plan for expansion when that time comes.

 A Definition of Inventory Management and Control